-Angeles Arrien, Ph.D. is a cultural anthropologist, award-winning author, educator, and consultant to many organizations and businesses.
-She lectures and conducts workshops worldwide, bridging cultural anthropology, psychology, and comparative religions.
-Her work is currently used in medical, academic, and corporate environments.
-She is the President of the Foundation for Cross-Cultural Education and Research.
-Her books have been translated into thirteen languages and she has received three honorary doctorate degrees in recognition of her work.
+Angeles Arrien, Ph.D. was a cultural anthropologist, award-winning author, educator, and consultant to many organizations and businesses.
+Throughout her lifetime she lectured and conducted workshops worldwide, bridging cultural anthropology, psychology, and comparative religions, and contributed many practices from perennial wisdoms to medical, academic, and corporate environments.
+She was the Founder and President of the Foundation for Cross-Cultural Education and Research.
+Her books are translated into thirteen languages and she received three honorary doctorate degrees in recognition of her work in the world.

 Angeles' books include The Four-Fold Way: Walking the Paths of the Warrior, Teacher, Healer and Visionary; Signs of Life: The Five Universal Shapes and How to Use Them, (Winner of the 1993 Benjamin Franklin Award); and The Second Half of Life: Opening the Eight Gates of Wisdom, (Winner of the 2007 Nautilus Award for Best Book on Aging).
 Her recent book, Living in Gratitude: A Journey That Will Change Your Life is a Gold Medal Co-Winner of the 2012 Independent Publisher Book Awards (IPPY Award) in the category of Inspiration & Spirituality.